jasongitmail/svelte-experiments/README.md

 Experiments to evaluate [Svelte](https://svelte.dev/) and the official [Sapper framework](https://github.com/sveltejs/sapper) for Svelte.

-Additionally, I'm also evaluating [pnpm](https://pnpm.js.org) package manager, which is supposed to be faster than npm.
-But you can also use NPM anywhere you see a `pnpm` command in this README.
+This repo is also using [pnpm](https://pnpm.js.org) package manager to evaluate it too.
+But you can use NPM instead if desired, by substituting any `pnpm` command in this README with `npm`.

 ### How to run (dev)